Want to try new ways of fishing (in a boat, perhaps) but not sure if you’ll like it?

 - Self Driving Boats

 This is an excellent option for those who like to drive a boat.
-As long as you’re confident of your skills and aren’t putting anyone at risk, you can hire a self-driving boat irrespective of having a licence.
+As long as you’re confident of your skills and aren’t putting anyone at risk, you can hire a self-driving boat irrespective of having a license.

 Which One To Choose?